-- 5 "Under the Bank of Uganda Act (Act 5) of 1966, the Bank of Uganda is a body corporate capable of entering into an agreement and has a common seal which may be duly authenticated by the Governor and Secretary to the Bank - 6 In accordance with the laws of Uganda, an Agreement signed by a donor of a power of attorney is as valid and effective as if it were signed by the donor of such a power of attorney. - 7 In my considered opinion, the agreement was concluded and executed for and on behalf of the Government and the Bank of Uganda, in accordance with the Laws of Uganda. - 8 Furthermore, in my considered opinion, the agreement is valid and constitutes legally binding and enforceable obligations on the Government and the Bank of Uganda, in accordance with the terms and conditions thereof and there are no more legal requirements to be fulfilled to make the Agreement more binding on the Government and the Bank of Uganda."
+- "5.
+Under the Bank of Uganda Act (Act 5) of 1966, the Bank of Uganda is a body corporate capable of entering into an agreement and has a common seal which may he duly auntheticated by the Governor and Secretary to the Bank - 6.
+In accordance with the laws of Uganda, an Agreement signed by a donor, of a power of attorney is as valid and effective as if it were signed by the donor of such a power of attorney. - 7.
+In my considered opinion, the Agreement was concluded and executed for and on behalf of the Government and the Bank of Uganda by their respective attorneys in accordance with the Laws of Uganda. - 8.
+Furthermore, in my considered opinion, the agreement is valid and constitutes legally binding and enforceable obligations on the Government and the Bank of Uganda, in accordance with the terms and conditions thereof and there are no more legal requirements to be fulfilled to make the Agreement more binding on the Government and the Bank of Uganda."

-This opinion was given on December 22, 1987 after the loan agreement had been signed, The opinion was in accordance with the contractual requirements of the parties as set forth in clause 3 of exhibit PI.
-Subsequently, the appellant accepted the validity and enforceability of the loan agreement.
-Thus, as late as February 15, 1991, the Ag, EDMO Director of the appellant sent a telex to the respondent, the message of which is not disputed, to the effect that:
+This opinion was given on 22.12.1987 after the loan agreement had been signed.
+The opinion was in accordance with the contractual requirements of the parties as set forth in clause 3 of exhibit P1 Subsequently, the appellant accepted the validity and enforceability of the loan agreement.
+Thus, as late as 15.02.1991, the Ag.
+EDMO Director of the appellant sent a telex to the respondent, the message of which is not disputed, to the effect that: